 Why we like it

-The original mansion now acts as the main dining room with individual chalets, all with private pools, are dotted throughout the grounds.
+The original mansion now acts as the main dining room, whilst individual chalets, all with private pools, are dotted throughout the grounds.
 The rooms are separated from the dining area and bar, spread out over beautiful terrain with small lagoons and greenery.
-It is not unusual to see black ibises and other birds around the property
+It is not unusual to see black ibises and other birds around the property.

 Families at Ulagalla